 How much are customers really willing to pay?
 Revenues can be in the form of a one-off purchase price, or recurring subscriptions, usage or rental income.
 Pricing can be fixed, variable, or differential.
 Discounting can be used to encourage specific buyer behaviours.

 The Business Model Canvas is typically laid out in the following format:

 Business models can be work-shopped by outlining the above template on a large whiteboard, or using brown paper, and then writing short descriptions of each of the business model elements on post-it notes pasted in the appropriate blocks.

-The business model canvas can be used to describe and validate and existing business model, or to design one or more future business models or business model changes.
+The business model canvas can be used to describe and validate an existing business model or to design one or more future business models or business model changes.

 There are two things that are important in the design of a business model.
 Firstly, it must obviously be both viable and profitable.
 But secondly, it must be internally consistent.
 That is, the cost structure must be consistent with the economics of the key partnership arrangements, the cost of performing the key activities, and the acquisition and retention or maintenance of the key resources.
 These, in turn, must be capable of delivering the value proposition through the customer channels and relationships to the selected customer segments to the extent that they are willing to pay the price built into the revenue structure.
 In my opinion, it is the assessment of this internal consistency where the Business Model Canvas adds the most value.

-The Business Model Canvas is not available in StrategicLearningApp.com, the collaborative online tool for strategy development and execution.
+The Business Model Canvas is now available in StratNavApp.com, the collaborative online tool for strategy development and execution.
 The image below shows what a Business Model Canvas (for Airbnb) might look like in edit-mode in the tool (click to enlarge):